oneananda/AWS_Operations/Learning/001 Amazon EC2/003 Amazon EC2 Instance Purchase Options/README.md

   - Instance type
   - Region
   - Platform
-- Can sell the unused instances in AWS Marketplace
+- Can `buy / sell the unused instances` in AWS Marketplace, `except for Convertible RIs`

 **Standard Reserved Instances**